monscierge/php-sdk/README.md

 $client->userRequests();
 ```

-For more examples, dive into the SDK clients and look at the signatures.
+For more examples, dive into the SDK clients and look at the methods signatures.
 If you have any questions or feedback [create an issue](https://github.com/monscierge/php-sdk/issues) or send us an [email](mailto:developers@monscierge.com).